Paulo de Melo – Captain, Founder, Co-Director and Chief Operation

 Clara Sardà – Marine Biology Researcher

+After Clara’s studies in Barcelona, where she was born, she continued her academic practice in Canary archipelago, at Tenerife island.
+Following this period she worked in the Azores, for MONICET, a platform for conservation of cetaceans in the University of the Azores, in partnership with Sea Colors Expeditions.
 When finishing her collaboration with MONICET, Clara didn’t hesitate when she was invited to join full time Sea Colors Expeditions.
-She braced the cause and she is glad and fulfilled contributing to investigate and protect the ocean and wildlife.
+She embraced the cause and she is glad and fulfilled contributing to investigate and protect the ocean and wildlife.

 Beatriu Tort – Marine Biology Researcher